lamuyz/st-segmentation-analysis-scripts/methods/spateo_watershed/README.md

 ## Parameter Notes

-The Spateo built-in watershed workflow was mainly run with default or standard settings to keep the analysis comparable across methods.
+The Spateo built-in watershed workflow was mainly run with the standard settings described in the official documentation.

+Cell expansion was included as part of the Spateo workflow according to the documented parameter settings.

 Large image files and complete segmentation outputs are not stored in this repository.